curl/curl/docs/MANUAL.md

     curl -u user:passwd "ldap://ldap.frontec.se/o=frontec??sub?mail=*"
     curl "ldap://user:passwd@ldap.frontec.se/o=frontec??sub?mail=*"

-By default, if user and password provided, OpenLDAP/WinLDAP will use basic authentication.
+By default, if user and password are provided, OpenLDAP/WinLDAP will use basic authentication.
 On Windows you can control this behavior by providing one of `--basic`, `--ntlm` or `--digest` option in curl command line